plone/documentation/manage/upgrading/preparations.rst

   - Read the release notes for the Plone release you are upgrading to, in particular:
   - What version of Python is required?
   - What version of Zope is required?
-  - Do you need any new python libraries?
+  - Do you need any new Python libraries?
   - Make sure all the add-on products you are using have updated to support the version of Plone you are upgrading to.

   - Start with the third-party products that are in use on your site.